wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document does not allow or prohibit any particular extended error codes and information to be matched with any particular RCODEs.
-   Some combinations of extended error codes and RCODEs may seem nonsensical (such as resolver-specific extended error codes in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make sense.
-Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE, but need not act on them.
+   Some combinations of extended error codes and RCODEs may seem nonsensical (such as resolver-specific extended error codes received in responses from authoritative servers), so systems interpreting the extended error codes MUST NOT assume that a combination will make sense.
+Receivers MUST be able to accept EDE codes and EXTRA-TEXT in all messages, including those with a NOERROR RCODE but need not act on them.
 Applications MUST continue to follow requirements from applicable specifications on how to process RCODEs no matter what EDE values are also received.
 Senders MAY include more than one EDE